With so much to do to prepare yourself and your home for Christmas, it can be easy to forget that the holiday season can also affect your pets.

-Usually the biggest culprit of xylitol poisoning in dogs is from sugar-free gums and mints.
-Around the holidays though, and with more and more people trying to eat less sugar, many people are baking with xylitol!
+Usually, the biggest culprit of xylitol poisoning in dogs is sugar-free gums and mints.
+Around the holidays, though, and with more and more people trying to eat less sugar, many people are baking with xylitol!

 So watch where you put your sugar-free or low-carb baked goods, and make sure your counters are clear if you've got a counter-surfing dog!

 Because it's such a strong stimulator of insulin release in dogs, it takes just a small amount of xylitol (0.1g/kg) eaten by a dog to cause a dangerous drop in blood sugar ("hypoglycemia").
 This will typically initially show as vomiting, weakness, and a lack of coordination.
 As hypoglycemia progresses, you can see seizures, coma, and even death.
 Xylitol can cause an extremely dangerous drop in your dog's blood sugar in as little as 30 minutes!